 – How about this one?
 It’s in top 10 restaurants to visit…

 – And that one?
 It has the highest ranking…

 – Oh, they don’t even have a wood-fired oven!

 – But that other place?
 Everybody recommends it!

 The main thing all of my Italian friends agree upon is that most of these restaurants are not authentic.
 Owners being third or fourth generation Italians change recipes over time to suit American taste.
 That being said, food here can still be delicious and if you love your chicken pizza – by all means, dig in and enjoy!
 Only that’s not how it’s done in Italy.

 The restaurant we chose had great food but it didn’t raise an immediate wish in me to move to Italy and spend the rest of my days gorging on pizza and drinking wine.
-Neither did I exclaim “Buono!” or “Delizioso!” while rolling my eyes and making wild gestures with my hands.
 That’s what authentic Italian experience should be in my stereotypical romanticized imagination.

 So browse through many lists on Internet or better yet browse through the streets of Boston’s North End and find a place that will suit your best notion of Italian cuisine.

-But I cannot possibly leave you without telling where to find the best authentic pizza in Boston according to Italians.
-That would be just cruel!
-I will give you a hint for now – it is not in the North End.
-I will be revealing the secret in the next blog post – stay tuned!
+But I cannot possibly leave you without telling where to find the most authentic pizza in Boston.
+I will give you a hint – it is not in the North End.
+Check out this post to find out where Italians living in Boston go for pizza!

 Pin for later: